yal212/yal212/README.md

-# 👋 Hi, I'm yal212!
+# 👋 Hi, I'm Ianon!

-I'm a high school student passionate about software development, quantitative trading, cybersecurity and CTF.
-I love learning by building projects and sharing writeups with the community. 🚀
+I'm a high school student passionate about software development, cybersecurity.
+I love learning by building projects and sharing CTF writeups with the community. 🚀

 ---